SageMotionApps/046_GRF_Bilateral/README.md

 ## Algorithm & Calibration
 ### Algorithm Information
 Our deep learning framework is composed of multiple components designed to effectively process IMU data and predict ground reaction forces (GRFs) in realtime.
-The core architecture consists of two primary networks: the InertialNe for processing IMU data and the OutNet for predicting GRFs.
+The core architecture consists of two primary networks: the InertialNet for processing IMU data and the OutNet for predicting GRFs.
 Additionally, we introduce the LmfImuOnlyNet, which employs a low-rank multimodal fusion approach for combining accelerometer and gyroscope data.

 The InertialNet is a GRU-based recurrent neural network designed to process sequential IMU data.
 Each InertialNet takes as input the data from either the accelerometer or gyroscope and outputs a high-dimensional representation.